Labutta Township

 Labutta Township or Laputta Township (လပွတ္တာမြို့နယ်) is one of the two townships in Labutta District in southern Ayeyarwady Region in lower Myanmar.
 It is located in the Irrawaddy Delta and suffered many casualties from Cyclone Nargis in 2008.
 The principal town is Labutta and the township has one subtownship - Pyinsalu Subtownship.

 To its west it borders Pathein District's Ngapudaw Township.
 To its north it borders the two Myaungmya District townships of Myaungmya and Wakema Township.
-To its east, it borders the other Labutta District township pf Mawlamyinegyun Township as well as Bogale Township of Pyapon District.
+To its east, it borders the other Labutta District township of Mawlamyinegyun Township as well as Bogale Township of Pyapon District.
 To its south is the coast of the Andaman Sea.

 History

 The name Labutta comes from "Lapwat" in the Mon language meaning a fork in the river, and "ta" referring to a toddy palm tree.

 The town of Labutta was elevated to town status in 1917 during British Burma within Myaungmya District.
 In 1972, the Ministry of Home Affairs created Labutta Township.
 In 2004, Pyinsalu town and subtownship were established.
 The township's boundaries were adjusted on 5 August 2009.
 In 2008, the township had 115 village tracts comprising 684 villages.

 84,454 people from this township were listed as dead or missing as a result of the devastating Cyclone Nargis in 2008.
 As a result, there was a worldwide effort to rehabilitate the villages and towns of Labutta severely affected by the cyclone.

 In March 2016, the government founded Labutta 3 Mile as a new town three miles from the existing town of Labutta through Legal Notification No.595/2016.